nuagenetworks/nuage-metroae/CONTRIBUTING.md

 ## 4. Address Comments and Inquiries
 The repo owner will test and review your contributions.
 After you have addressed any comments or inquiries from the repo owner or other contributors, the repo owner will merge your PR into the `dev` branch.
 ## Questions and Feedback
-Ask questions and get support via email.
+Ask questions and get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroÆ site](https://devops.nuagenetworks.net/).
+You may also contact us directly.
   Outside Nokia: [devops@nuagenetworks.net](mailto:deveops@nuagenetworks.net "send email to nuage-metro project")
   Internal Nokia: [nuage-metro-interest@list.nokia.com](mailto:nuage-metro-interest@list.nokia.com "send email to nuage-metro project")